Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    </property>
    ```
 * **Configure Smart Server**

-   Open `servers` file under /conf ,put each server's hostname or IP address line by line.
+   Open `servers` file under /conf, put each server's hostname or IP address line by line.

    After the configuration, the Smart Servers should be installed in the same path on their respective hosts.

 * **Configure Smart Agent (optional)**